 - 2.10 Finally, regarding intangibles that would meet the definition of an asset, there are also issues related to the current financial reporting standards, such as: - a) How to assess 'control' in relation to certain intangibles.
 For example, should control be assessed in relation to the right to be able to broadcast a given event (together with other broadcasting companies) or to holding the master broadcasting rights for a given event? - b) It is not always straightforward whether an asset should be accounted for under IAS 2 Inventories or IAS 38. - c) It is not always clear whether an asset is a pre-payment or an intangible asset.
-For example, whether an upfront payment to be able to broadcast a given event would be a pre-payment for a service or the purchase of an intangible right. - d) It is not always straightforward whether/when a contract could be considered an intangible asset. - e) Difficulties with allocating the total transaction price for intangible assets acquired in a bundle (outside a business combination). - 2.11 Some additional issues for the broader category of intangibles which would not necessarily meet the definition of an asset, are the following: - a) Information on intangibles is difficult to compare and use as the boundaries between different intangibles are not (well) defined and are interpreted differently.
+For example, whether an upfront payment to be able to broadcast a given event would be a pre-payment for a service or the purchase of an intangible right. - d) It is not always straightforward whether/when a contract could be considered an intangible asset. - 2.11 Some additional issues for the broader category of intangibles which would not necessarily meet the definition of an asset, are the following: - a) Information on intangibles is difficult to compare and use as the boundaries between different intangibles are not (well) defined and are interpreted differently.
 Even for those that meet the definition of intangible assets there are different interpretations on what development costs are. - b) It is unclear what the unit of account is.
 This also applies for acquired intangible assets.
 For example, a movie picture includes many different types of rights such as author rights, music rights and graphical rights.
 It is unclear whether these rights are different intangible assets or the intangible asset on which information should be provided is the movie picture. - c) The information to be provided may be commercially sensitive (this issue is considered further in Chapter 6). - 2.12 While this Discussion Paper focuses on the issues mentioned in paragraphs 2.5 2.8, the issues listed in paragraphs 2.9 2.11 are also considered important and are included in the assessments of the different approaches to provide better information on intangibles, when relevant.